 Using File Transfer Tools, Rather Than Email

-The more secure way to electronically transfer sensitive information is through a file sharing program.
+The more secure way to electronically transfer sensitive information is through a file-sharing program.
 Applications like ShareFile by Citrix offer a few different options for the private sharing of documents or data.
 They include Outlook add-on software that will encrypt an email message simply by the user clicking an icon.

 Dropbox is a commonly used file-sharing tool, especially among small businesses.
 You set up a Dropbox account, upload files to it, and then tell Dropbox you authorize sharing files or folders with specified people.
 Dropbox will notify those people via email, they create their own account (if they don’t have one already), and can then view and download those files.
 Dropbox, and tools like it, use Secure Sockets Layer (SSL) technology and Transport Layer Security (TLS) to create a secure “tunnel.”
-Consider these beefed-up encryption.
-SSL and TLS are considered best practice and acceptable for most businesses.
+Consider this beefed-up encryption.
+SSL and TLS are considered best practices and acceptable for most businesses.

 Web portals are growing in popularity, and are especially useful in healthcare, financial services, and other industries with strict requirements like HIPAA.
 An individual is given a username and password to access an organization’s portal.
 People can send messages and upload documents within the portal while logged in via a secure (https) connection.
 Many businesses already have this capability with systems they already own, yet we find staff are still emailing sensitive stuff.
 As with so many things, it comes down to education and compliance.
 We’ve seen companies start including security practices as part of staff coaching, rewards, and performance evaluations.

 Believe it or not, if you really can’t put one of the above in place, fax it.
 Faxing essentially encodes a picture of a document and transmits it on plain old telephone lines.
-For this, and other reasons, it is not as susceptible to snooping.
-It’s also not a focus for cyber criminals.
+For this and other reasons, it is not as susceptible to snooping.
+It’s also not a focus for cybercriminals.
 It has obvious downfalls that we don’t need to detail here (there’s a reason we all abandoned the thing), but it’s better than putting that “open envelope” out there.